 On Monday, 25 July 2022, the spokesman for Saudi Arabia’s Ministry of Health reported that they found three new cases in Saudi Arabia.
 The three people who got infected just returned to Saudi Arabia from Europe.

 The Ministry of Health of Saudi Arabia assured everyone that the case is subject to thoroughly medical care in accordance with the approved health procedures, in addition to identifying those who have been in contact with the infected person, yet none of them showed symptoms.

-The Ministry confirmed its continuation of monitoring and follow-up work on the developments of Monkeypox and announcing in all transparency about any cases that are detected, citing its readiness and ability to deal with any development of the disease.
+The Ministry confirmed its continuation of monitoring and follow-up work on the developments of Monkeypox and announced in all transparency any cases that are detected, citing its readiness and ability to deal with any development of the disease.

 What causes Monkeypox?

 Monkeypox is transmitted from one person to another by close contact with lesions, body fluids, respiratory droplets and contaminated materials such as clothing, bedding, or other items used in healthcare settings.